bgcarlisle/ctgovtk/README.md

 ## ClinicalTrials.gov API

-This package is a wrapper and tools for the ClinicalTrials.gov API, which is documented at <https://clinicaltrials.gov/data-api/api>.
+This package is a wrapper and tools for the ClinicalTrials.gov API, which is documented at <https://clinicaltrials.gov/data-api/api> and <https://clinicaltrials.gov/data-api/about-api/study-data-structure>.

 ## Functions provided by `ctgovtk`